Modern slavery and human trafficking

 - recruitment and advertising agencies

-This statement is made under section 54(1) of the Modern Slavery Act 2015.
-It constitutes our Anti-slavery and Human Trafficking Statement for 2017.
-This statement is approved by our governing Council and CEO.
-It will be reviewed and updated annually.
+This is made under section 54(1) of the Modern Slavery Act 2015.
+It constitutes our Anti-slavery and Human Trafficking Statement for the financial year ending 31 December 2020.
+This statement is approved by our Board and CEO and reviewed annually.

-- Devising this statement to be published in our Trustees Annual Report and website
+- Publish this statement in our Trustees Annual Report and website homepage

-- Inserting relevant provisions into current supply contracts and seeking positive confirmation from high-risk / key suppliers of their compliance with the Act, including subcontractors
+- Insert relevant provisions into current supply contracts and seek positive confirmation from high-risk and key suppliers of their compliance with the Act, including subcontractors

-- Looking at how training on slavery and human trafficking matters may be made available to staff
+- Look at organisation wide training programmes on slavery and human trafficking matters to be made available to staff during the course of 2021